MicrosoftDocs/playfab-docs/playfab-docs/features/social/leaderboardsv2/index.md

 ### Leaderboards Vs. Statistics

 Leaderboards are a type, or a subset of Statistics.
 In other words, it is possible for a Statistic to not be a Leaderboard, but all Leaderboards have to be Statistics.
 When a Statistic is not a Leaderboard, it just contains a list of *unranked* entries of entities (e.g. players) and values (e.g. scores).

-### Child Leaderboards
-Child Leaderboards are a new concept in v2.
-Now a Statistic can contain "children", or leaderboards that belong to the same category.
-Adopting Child Leaderboards helps better organize leaderboards.

-An example to help understand this concept is to imagine an array of game streaming rooms.
-Each room has a list of viewers, who perform some actions to obtain a score.
-If the goal is to rank the viewers in each room, we can create a Statistic that contains a child leaderboard for each room.

-When you are creating a new Leaderboard, you can specify whether you want child leaderboards.
-If so, you need to specify whether you want them to be Fixed or Dynamic:
-#### Fixed Child Leaderboards
- If you choose "Fixed", you can add up to 10 child leaderboards.
-Note that you won't be able to add more once the parent Statistic is created.
-Although the maximum number of fixed child leaderboards is 10, you are allowed to have very large child leaderboards under this option.
-You can visualize the parent leaderboard under this option as fairly *deep*.

-### Dynamic  Child Leaderboards
-If you choose "Dynamic", you will need to specify the maximum size (number of entities ranked) of your individual child leaderboards.
-Then you can add child leaderboards "on-the-go" after you create your parant Statistic.
-While you are limited to having a small number of rankings on each child leaderboard, you are allowed to have a lot of child leaderboards in parallel.
-You can visualize the parent leaderboard under this option as fairly *wide*.